buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 ## Attributes

 ### RelatingSpace
-Reference to one spaces that is delimited by this boundary.
+Reference to one space that is delimited by this boundary.

 ### RelatedBuildingElement
-Reference to ~~Building~~ Element, that defines the Space Boundaries.
+Reference to Element, that defines the Space Boundaries.
 { .change-ifc2x}
 > IFC2x CHANGE  The data type has been changed from _IfcBuildingElement_ to _IfcElement_ with upward compatibility for file based exchange.